Frequently Asked Questions

 You can ride the pace you want, but are required to ride safely and within your capabilities at all times.

 The cut-off for completing the distance is 5pm which means you have 10 hours for the ride.
 This equals to approximately 10 mph for the Gran Fondo, 6.5 mph for the Medio Fondo and 4 mph for the Piccolo Fondo including all rest stops.
-A “Sweep Vehicle” will trail the ride accordingly.
+A “Sweep Vehicle” will sweep the ride accordingly.
 Participants who get passed by the “Sweep Vehicle” can either get a ride or will be riding outside the event.

 Medio and Gran Fondo Riders: